CSYClubIIITK/CTF-Guide/src/forensics/general.md

 &#x20;                              \-gps:all (Extract all GPS information.)\

-4\.
+### Binwalk

 Another alternative option to the exiftool to analyze the data is binwalk.&#x20;

 It can extract data embedded within files like firmware images, executable and disc images.&#x20;